drewjcooper/EntityFramework.Docs/entity-framework/ef6/using/saving/entity-framework-working-with-transactions-ef6-onwards.md

 }
 ```

+> [!NOTE]
-> **Note**: Beginning a transaction requires that the underlying store connection is open.
+> Beginning a transaction requires that the underlying store connection is open.
 So calling Database.BeginTransaction() will open the connection  if it is not already opened.
 If DbContextTransaction opened the connection then it will close it when Dispose() is called.

 ### Passing an existing transaction to the context